oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 **Driver Version** - this is the version of the driver installed in the system.

   - This is typically used to mitigate driver implementation issues for a feature.
-  - The value is determined from calling ::${x}DriverGetDriverVersion
+  - The value is determined from calling ::${x}DriverGetProperties

 Error Handling
 --------------